JohanLi/sfcc/README.md

 # sfcc

 This is a command line tool to ease development on Salesforce Commerce Cloud (SFCC), an e-commerce framework.
-As it's a platform-as-a-service, development cannot be done locally.
-Another drawback is that SFCC doesn't currently support ES6 syntax, as it uses [Rhino](http://mozilla.github.io/rhino/compat/engines.html).
+It's a work-in-progress, and currently supports:

-This tool lets you import your cartridges from an instance, and will allow you to watch and sync local changes to a sandbox instance.
+* importing your cartridges from an instance
+* watch and sync local changes to a sandbox instance

-This tool also intends to let you write ES6 syntax as well as use SASS in your SFCC projects.
+You can use **ES6 syntax**, such as arrow functions, as your code will be transpiled to ES5 by Babel.
+You can also change **SASS files**, as this tool will compile them using node-sass and then sync the resulting CSS files.

+If you want specific features, drop me an email at [johan@johanli.com](mailto:johan@johanli.com).

 ## Setup